Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

  - Used with open() for file handling so the file closes automatically even if something goes wrong
  - Refined the duplicate detection logic, ensuring two urls with different tracking parameters pointing to the same source caught as duplicates
  - Used DictReader instead of reader as the given CSV is small, structured and has a header; DictReader automatically handles the header row
- - Changed visited_urls from a set to a dictionary so the script can show which original URL a duplicate is matched against
+ - Changed visited_urls from a set to a dictionary so the script can show which original URL a duplicate was matched against